ClaudioESSilva/claudioessilva.github.io/content/post/2019-06-19-dbatools-v1-0-its-available-check-it-out.md

 <h2>Fun fact</h2>

-I'm sure this was one of the longest periods without releasing new versions since <a href="https://dbatools.io/devops/">we started doing it more often</a>.
+I'm sure this was one of the longest periods without releasing new versions since [we started doing it more often](https://dbatools.io/devops/).
 Bare minimum has been 1 release per week :-)

 But, there are good reasons for it! v1.0 brings